DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 end
 ~~~

-And add routes for new actions:
+Then add routes for new actions:

 {{snippet config/routes.rb}}
 ~~~js
 Rails.application.routes.draw do